skatcat31/yelpBackendExercisePublic/README.md

   }
 ]
 ```
-It must communicate with Yelp API's '/business/search' endpoint, and return the following information:
+It must communicate with Yelp API's 'businesses search' endpoint, and return the following information:

 ```
 [